mulesoft-catalyst/compress-decompress-example/README.md

   "message": "Mule 4 is great!!"
 }

 2) Send a .zip file using PostMan as binary file to the end-point https://localhost:8082/api/enqueueFile.
 The file will be decompressed and printed in console.

+**Note:**

+Please consider a relevant streaming strategy when processing huge zip files.
+Refer to https://docs.mulesoft.com/mule-runtime/4.3/streaming-strategies-reference for more information.